sathayas/DockerSourceLibrary/FreeUpSpace_Mac.md

-***Information in this document pertains to Docker Tookbox on Mac, explaining steps on how to free up diskspace by removing Docker related files***
+***Information in this document pertains to Docker Toolbox on Mac, explaining steps on how to free up diskspace by removing Docker related files***

 ### Step 1: Remove machines